The magic kernel

 Now, this doesn’t look much like a sinc function at all.
 So how and why does it work so well for enlarging an image?

-Well, firstly, note that m(x) has finite support: a given sample of the original signal only contributes to the region from 1.5 spacings to the left to 1.5 spacings to the right of its position.
+Well, first, note that m(x) has finite support: a given sample of the original signal only contributes to the region from 1.5 spacings to the left to 1.5 spacings to the right of its position.
 This makes the kernel practical to implement.

-Thirdly, m(x) is continuous and has continuous first derivative everywhere, including at the ends of its support.
+Third, m(x) is continuous and has continuous first derivative everywhere, including at the ends of its support.
 This property ensures that convolving with the Magic Kernel yields results that “look good”: discontinuities in the kernel or its first derivative—even at its endpoints—generally lead to artifacts (even if generally subtle) that may be detected by the human eye.

-Fourthly, and most importantly, as noted above: m(x) is a partition of unity: it “fits into itself”; its being made up piecewise of three matching parabolas means that if we place a copy of m(x) at integral positions, and sum up the results, we get a constant (unity) across all x; the convex parabolas at the two ends match exactly the concave parabola in the middle:
+Fourth, m(x) is a partition of unity: it “fits into itself”; its being made up piecewise of three matching parabolas means that if we place a copy of m(x) at integral positions, and sum up the results, we get a constant (unity) across all x; the convex parabolas at the two ends match exactly the concave parabola in the middle:

 Formula for the partition of unity identity